-The NH90 Tactical Transport Helicopter (TTH) is a multi-role military transport helicopter manufactured by NHIndustries, a consortium owned by AgustaWestland (32%), Eurocopter (62.5%), and Stork Fokker (5.5%).
+The NH90 Tactical Transport Helicopter (TTH) is a multi-role military transport helicopter manufactured by NHIndustries, a consortium owned by AgustaWestland (32%), Airbus Helicopters (62.5%), and Stork Fokker (5.5%).

-The helicopter can be deployed in wide range of missions such as troop transport, search and rescue (SAR), medical evacuation (MEDEVAC), casualty evacuation (CASEVAC), special operations including counter terrorism, electronic warfare, airborne command post, VIP transport and utility support including disaster relief.
+The helicopter can be deployed in a wide range of missions such as troop transport, search-and-rescue (SAR), medical evacuation (MEDEVAC) and casualty evacuation (CASEVAC).
+It can also be used for special operations, including counter terrorism, electronic warfare, airborne command post, VIP transport and utility support such as disaster relief.
 It can transport up to 20 fully equipped troops.

 NH90 TTH orders and delivers

-In 2007, France placed an order for 34 TTH helicopters plus 34 options to replace its Puma helicopters in the ALAT (French Army Aviation).
-The French DGA exercised the options for a batch of 12 and 22 NH90 helicopters in November 2007 and December 2009 respectively.
+In 2007, France placed an order for 34 TTH helicopters, plus 34 options to replace its Puma helicopters in the ALAT (French Army Aviation).
+The French Defence Procurement Agency (DGA) exercised the options for a batch of 12 and 22 NH90 helicopters in November 2007 and December 2009, respectively.
 The first helicopter was delivered in January 2012.

-In June 2007, Belgium signed a contract with NAHEMA for 10 NH90 helicopters including four TTH and four NFH plus two optional TTH aircraft.
+In June 2007, Belgium signed a contract with NAHEMA for ten NH90 helicopters, including four TTH, four NFH, and two optional TTH aircraft.
 The first Belgian NH90 TTH completed its maiden flight in September 2012.

-The composite rotor blades are designed to enhance damage tolerance and component life while delivering improved aerodynamic performance.
-The TTH version is specially configured to meet the requirements of utility based operations in all environments by day and night.
+Its composite rotor blades are designed to enhance damage tolerance and component life while delivering improved aerodynamic performance.
+The TTH version is specially configured to meet the requirements of utility-based operations in all environments by day and night.
 The modular cabin design allows the operators to perform modifications according to their specific missions and roles.

 Cockpit and avionics

-The cockpit accommodates a pilot and a co-pilot.
+A pilot and co-pilot can be accommodated in the cockpit.
 The full glass cockpit is equipped with an integrated avionic suite, advanced controls, a communication suite, and a navigation system.
 It is also equipped with multifunction displays.

-The fly-by-wire controls with four-axis automatic flight control system reduce crew workload.
-Other mission systems include helmet mounted sight and display, forward looking infrared (FLIR) system, weather radar, digital map generator, and an on-board monitoring and diagnostic system.
+Its fly-by-wire controls with four-axis automatic flight control system reduce crew workload.
+Other mission systems include helmet-mounted sight and display, forward-looking infrared (FLIR) system, weather radar, digital map generator, and an on-board monitoring and diagnostic system.

 Armament, self-protection and survivability of the NH90

-The NH90 TTH is provided with a fully integrated weapon system, allowing the helicopter to operate in potential asymmetric threat environments.
-The helicopter is armed with a door mounted 7.62mm or 12.7mm pintle machine gun.
+NH90 TTH is provided with a fully integrated weapon system, allowing the helicopter to operate in potential asymmetric threat environments.
+The helicopter is armed with a door-mounted 7.62mm or 12.7mm pintle machine gun.

 The Global Military Rotorcraft Market 2011-2021